byu-cpe/ecen427_student/device_tree/readme.md

   * This will produce:
       * The device tree overlay binary (`ecen427.dtbo`)
       * The bitstream binary (`ecen427.bit.bin`)
+  * Push these new files up to Github.

 ## Installing the Hardware

+(This should be done on your PYNQ board)

+1. Pull down the new `ecen427.dtbo` and `ecen427.bit.bin`.

-The install the hardware, run `make install`.
+1. To install the hardware, go into the `device_tree` directory, and run `make install`.

 	This will immediately replace the existing hardware bitstream on the board, and will install your device tree overlay.
 This change is permanent; if the board is rebooted, it will automatically load the new bitstream and device tree at boot time.

 *Note:* There seems to be a bug with the video hardware, and you may notice wrong colors or other problems when changing the hardware on-the-fly.
 Just reboot your board and it should be resolved.